 Ms. Levin is a Recovery Support Specialist in The Living Room at Turning Point.
 Her degree is in behavioral science, and she has both participated in and facilitated women's experiential work.
 Diane believes that recovery and healing are possible for everyone, throughout the life span.

-Mr. Litherland is a Child and Adolescent Psychotherapist.
-He works with individuals, couples, families, and groups from a relational approach informed by feminist theory and practice.
-He has completed advanced postgraduate training in client-centered theory and practice.
-Gideon’s clinical interests including: mood/affective disorders, adolescent and young adult mental health, couples counseling, queer mental health, sexuality counselling, and LGBTQ relationships.
+Mr. Litherland is an Outpatient Therapist.
+He works with individuals, couples, families, and groups from a relational-cultural approach.
+He has completed advanced postgraduate training in client-centered practice and is currently working on his PhD in Counseling.
+Gideon’s clinical interests including: mood/affective disorders, family counseling, sexuality counseling, and LGBTQ relationships.

 Ms. McNair is an Outpatient Therapist with prior experience working with adults in community mental health settings.
 Liz believes in an integrated, collaborative therapeutic relationship, utilizing a strength-based approach that is client centered, supporting self-acceptance, coping and healing.
 Her areas of interest include treatment of depression, anxiety, grief, trauma and women’s issues.